wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 ## Notes

+- **Benchmark identifiers** consist of a *case ID* and a *short ID*, for example `FB001-BD01`.
+Throughout the documentation, the *short ID* alone (e.g. `BD01`) is used when the benchmark case is unambiguous, in order to improve readability.
+The *full identifier* (`FB001-BD01`) is used whenever the case context must be explicit, such as when comparing benchmarks across different cases.
 - Each file hash has been performed using `firebench.standardize.calculate_sha256`.
 - Collection of forecasts or reanalysis are authorized for benchmarks period (e.g. for fire perimeters) but have to be detailed in the model report attached to the report sent back to FireBench team for collection and validation of results.